hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 pruning-enabled=true
 ```

-Enables pruning of unused world state of old blocks that will not be required except by chain reorganizations.
+Enables [pruning](../../Concepts/Pruning.md) of unused world state of old blocks that will not be required except by chain reorganizations.
+Use pruning to reduce the risk of potential storage problems.

 !!!
 Caution
-    Pruning can't be used if you plan to make [private transactions](../../Concepts/Privacy/Privacy-Overview.md).
+    If you plan to use [private transactions](../../Concepts/Privacy/Privacy-Overview.md), do not use pruning.

 ### revert-reason-enabled